pkdone/practical-mongodb-aggregations-book/src/guides/project.md

-# To Project Or Not To Project, That Is The Question
+# Better Alternatives To A Project Stage

 The quintessential tool used in MongoDB's Query Language (MQL) to define or restrict fields to return is a _projection_.
 In the MongoDB Aggregation Framework, the analogous facility for specifying fields to include or exclude is the [$project](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) stage.
 For many earlier versions of MongoDB, this was the only tool to define which fields to keep or omit.
 However, `$project` comes with a few usability challenges:

  1. __*$project* is confusing and non-intuitive__.
 You can only choose to include fields or exclude fields in a single stage, but not both.
-There is an exception, though, where you can define the _id field you want to exclude yet still define other fields to include.
-It's as if `$project` has an identity crisis.
+There is one exception, though, where you can exclude the _id field yet still define other fields to include (note, this only applies to the _id field).
+It's as if $project has an identity crisis.

  2. __*$project* is verbose and inflexible__.
 If you want to define one new field or revise one field, you will have to name all other fields in the projection to include.
 If each input record has 100 fields and the pipeline needs to employ a `$project` stage for the first time, things become tiresome.
 To include a new 101st field, you now also have to name all the original 100 fields in this new `$project` stage too.
 You will find this irritating if you have an evolving data model, where additional new fields appear in some records over time.
 Because you use a `$project` for inclusion, then each time a new field appears in the data set, you must go back to the old aggregation pipeline to modify it to name the new field explicitly for inclusion in the results.
 This is the antithesis of flexibility and agility.

 In MongoDB version 4.2, the [$set](https://docs.mongodb.com/manual/reference/operator/aggregation/set/) and [$unset](https://docs.mongodb.com/manual/reference/operator/aggregation/unset/) stages were introduced, which, in most cases, are preferable to using `$project` for declaring field inclusion and exclusion.
 They make the code's intent much clearer, lead to less verbose pipelines, and, criticality, they reduce the need to refactor a pipeline whenever the data model evolves.
 How this works and guidance on when to use `$set` & `$unset` stages is described in the section '_When To Use $set & $unset_', further below.

 Despite the challenges, though, there are some specific situations where using `$project` is advantageous over `$set`/`$unset`.
 These situations are described in the section '_When To Use $project_' further below.

 To add to the confusion, in MongoDB 3.4, a first attempt at addressing some of the disadvantages of `$project` was made by introducing a new [$addFields](https://docs.mongodb.com/manual/reference/operator/aggregation/addFields/) stage, which has the same behaviour as `$set` (`$set` came later than `$addFields`).
 The Aggregation Framework provided no direct equivalent to `$unset` back then.
 However, both `$set` and `$unest` stages are available in modern versions of MongoDB, and their counter purposes are obvious to deduce by their names (`$set` Vs `$unset`).
-The name `$addfFields` also does not reflect that you can modify existing fields rather than just add new fields.
+The name `$addFields` also does not reflect that you can modify existing fields rather than just add new fields.
 Therefore, nowadays, you should not use `$addFields`.
 This helps with consistency and avoids any confusion of intent.
 If you have come to MongoDB only recently, pretend `$addFields` never existed!

 ## When To Use Set & Unset